itzDM/todo-client/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## To clone this repo follow step Below
+## To clone this repo or Create A Simple React App, follow given step

 ### step-1
 > create a folder 📂 let name  frontend